Hafizullah Amin: Khalq–Parcham break

 After the Saur revolution, Taraki was appointed Chairman of the Presidium of the Revolutionary Council and Chairman of the Council of Ministers, and retained his post as PDPA general secretary.
-Taraki initially formed a government which consisted of both Khalqists and Parchamites; Karmal became Deputy Chairman of the Revolutionary Council while Amin became Minister of Foreign Affairs and a Deputy Prime Minister, and Mohammad Aslam Watanjar became a Deputy Prime Minister.
+Taraki initially formed a government which consisted of both Khalqists and Parchamites.
+Karmal became Deputy Chairman of the Revolutionary Council, while Amin became Minister of Foreign Affairs and a Deputy Prime Minister, and Mohammad Aslam Watanjar became a Deputy Prime Minister.
 The two Parchamites Abdul Qadir and Mohammad Rafi became Minister of National Defence and Minister of Public Works respectively.
 According to Angel Rasanayagam, the appointment of Amin, Karmal and Watanjar as Deputy Prime Ministers led to the establishment of three cabinets; the Khalqists were answerable to Amin, the Parchamites were answerable to Karmal, and the military officers (who were Parchamites) were answerable to Watanjar.

 The first conflict between the Khalqists and Parchamites arose when the Khalqists wanted to give PDPA Central Committee membership to the military officers who participated in the Saur Revolution.
-Amin, who had previously opposed the appointment of military officers to the PDPA leadership, switched sides; he now supported their elevation.
-The PDPA Politburo voted in favour of giving membership to the military officers; the victors (the Khalqists) portrayed the Parchamites as opportunists, implying that the Parchamites had ridden the revolutionary wave, but not actually participated in the revolution.
+Amin, who had previously opposed the appointment of military officers to the PDPA leadership, switched sides, supporting their elevation.
+The PDPA Politburo voted in favour of giving membership to the military officers.
+The victorious Khalqists portrayed the Parchamites as opportunists who had ridden the revolutionary wave without actually participating in the revolution.
 To make matters worse for the Parchamites, the term Parcham was, according to Taraki, a word synonymous with factionalism.

 On 27 June 1978, three months after the revolution, Amin managed to outmaneuver the Parchamites at a Central Committee meeting.
 The meeting decided that the Khalqists had exclusive rights to formulate and decide policy, a policy which left the Parchamites impotent.
 Karmal was exiled, but was able to establish a network with the remaining Parchamites in government.
 A coup to overthrow Amin was planned for September.
 Its leading members in Afghanistan were Qadir, the defence minister, and Army Chief of Staff General Shahpur Ahmedzai.
-The coup was planned for 4 September, on the Festival of Eid, because soldiers and officers would be off duty.
+The coup was planned for 4 September, the day of the festival of Eid, because soldiers and officers would be off duty.
 The conspiracy failed when the Afghan ambassador to India told the Afghan leadership about the plan.
-A purge was initiated, and Parchamite ambassadors were recalled; few returned, for example Karmal and Mohammad Najibullah both stayed in their assigned countries.
+A purge was initiated, and Parchamite ambassadors were recalled; few returned, for example Karmal and Mohammad Najibullah both preferred to stay in their assigned countries.